imutahi/seniorproject/README.md

 - Auth0: Flexible drop in tool that adds authentication and authorization services to applications

-- Heroku: Container based cloud platform to deploy, manage and scale the web application.
+- Heroku: Container based cloud platform to deploy, manage and scale the web application

 - Stripe: For E-Commerce transactions